YEAR COURSE - Autumn term / Oct-Dec

 The discount price was set up for students doing a full term or seasonal courses.

 This class has a capacity of 35 people.
-Classes may be cancelled if the number of applicants is less than 20 people.
+Classes may be canceled if the number of applicants is less than the specified minimum (20 people).

 Discovering the law of theatre is grammar through children’s game.
 The words used most often during the workshop: pleasure, complicity, humour, impulse, fixed point, beauty.
 A child who is playing feels pleasure.
 His or her imagination is turned towards imagined countries where life unfolds without feelings breaking in.
 Free games lead to the theatre.
 Unfortunately, the opposite is not true.
 Too often, theatre leads to rather miserable theorising.